 Entrepreneur, farmer, author and speaker

-A successful entrepreneur, François Lambert co-founded the largest call center in Canada, Atelka, as well as a technology company present in 75 countries, Aheeva.
-He has invested in more than a dozen companies in his career, including Boostmi, a roadside assistance application, nGUVU, an employee mobilization platform, UNDZ underwear, Acier Saint-Jérôme and various real estate projects.iers.
+A successful entrepreneur, François Lambert co-founded the largest call center in Canada, Atelka, as well as a technology company with a presence in 75 countries, Aheeva.
+He has invested in more than a dozen companies in his career, including Boostmi, a roadside assistance app, nGUVU, an employee mobilization platform, UNDZ underwear, Acier Saint-Jérôme and various real estate projects.

 In December 2018, he launched his own online store,www.francoislambert.one, in order to sell products from his sugar bush and some from his other businesses.
 Building on the success it has met, it now offers a visibility platform to Quebec entrepreneurs by selling their products on its site.

 In conference, he unreservedly and with humor reveals his good and bad moves, revealing in the same breath the ups and downs of business life.
-With the outspokenness for which he is famous, he shares his inspiring story and transmits to the participants the desire to take action today in order to pursue their dreams, whether in their professional or personal life..
+With the outspokenness for which he is famous, he shares his inspiring story and gives participants a desire to take action today in order to pursue their dreams, whether in their professional or personal life.

 A great athlete, he has completed four marathons, trained in triathlon for five years and participated in the CEO Endurance World Championship in 2012.
-Even today, he maintains a physical activity rate of at least one to three hours a day.our.
+Even today, he maintains a rate of physical activity of at least one to three hours a day. .

-François divides his time between Montreal and his 600-acre land in the Outaouais, where he cultivates corn, soybeans and oats, in addition to producing maple syrup and honey.
-He also raises a few chickens, rabbits and sheep, in particular.t.
+François divides his time between Montreal and his 600-acre land in the Outaouais, where he grows corn, soybeans and oats, in addition to producing maple syrup and honey.
+He also raises a few chickens, rabbits and sheep, in particular.

 François Lambert holds a bachelor's degree in accounting from the University of Quebec in Outaouais.